Rout by Macron’s party expected in French parliament vote

 - Dramatic video shows Boeing’s two new flight-test airplanes showing off WATCH

 That prospect worries both rivals and some voters, and makes the turnout rate critical.
 A healthy participation rate might dampen the expected victory of Macron’s party.

+At midday, turnout appeared to be lagging.
+The Interior Ministry said just 17.8 percent of voters had cast ballots, down from 19.2 percent at the same time during the first round, and 21.4 percent at the same time during the second-round voting in the last parliamentary elections in 2012.

 Less than half the 47.5 million-strong electorate turned out to vote last Sunday, a record low that especially punished the once-feared far-right National Front party of Marine Le Pen, runner-up to Macron for the presidency.

 Candidates from the conservative party, The Republicans, are expected to form the largest opposition group, with 70-110 seats, according to pollsters, with other parties sharing the rest.